 These young ladies can carry mini bouquets for $35 and up.
 Kissing balls or pomanders (round balls of flowers on a ribbon handle range from $55 filled with mini carnations to $135 or more if filled with roses.)
 A small basket full of flower petals, adorned with a bow, will start at $40, depending on the kind of flower petals used.
 Floral halos/crowns made from baby’s breath or greenery will cost approximately $50 each and a floral halo made from greenery and sweetheart roses will cost approximately $60.

 Altar flowers can be a beautiful focal point of the ceremony.
-Most brides tend to lean toward one or two full arrangements, then reuse those pieces at the reception on the buffet or at the entrance as a show piece.
-The average cost of an arrangement similar to the first photo below is 195.00 plus tax and delivery.
-The average cost of an arrangement similar to the second photo below is $350.00 plus tax and delivery.
-The average cost of an arrangement similar to the third photo below is $525.00 plus tax and delivery.
-For the design to give the effect that most brides want to achieve, the scale of the design has to be large.
+After the ceremony, most brides reuse these pieces at the reception on the buffet or at the entrance as a show piece.
+Some brides even add a few more at the reception to have that “Wow” effect when her guests walk into the reception!
+The average cost of an arrangement similar to the first photo below is 250.00 plus tax and delivery.
+The average cost of an arrangement which if fuller and designed with more flowers similar to the second photo below is $350.00 plus tax and delivery.
+These types of arrangements are designed in tall vases – elevated vases which lend themselves to making a visual impact.

-Many wedding venues have a fireplace in the area/room where the reception is held and a lot of times, the bride will want to dress that mantle up making it a focal point in the room with the wedding cake on a table in front of the fireplace.
+Many wedding venues have a fireplace.
+Often, the bride will want to dress that mantle up making it a focal point in the room.
 Blossoms by bev has worked on several floral designs for fireplace mantles.
 Some examples of those are given below.
-The minimum cost for the floral design on a fireplace mantle is $200 with that style being given in the first photo below.
-The second floral design on a fireplace mantle below where many more floral stems are used would run $400 and the third floral design on a fireplace mantle shown below would run $350.00
+The minimum cost for the floral design on a fireplace mantle is $250 and the design would be similar to that in the first photo.
+The second floral design on a fireplace mantle below where many more floral stems are used would run $450 and the third floral design on a fireplace mantle shown below would run $650.00

-Truly, nothing is more painful for this flower lady than telling a bride her flower requests are out of her budget.
+Truly, nothing is more painful for most floral designers than having to tell a bride that her flower requests are out of her budget.
+Although Pinterest is a great source for ideas, remember, those floral designs that make a Pinterest site are typically the lushest, fullest, most expensive designs.
+They require a lot of stems and a lot of time to pull together.
 So to keep that from happening, make a list and concentrate on the areas that you want to concentrate on the most – the bridal bouquet, the wedding party flowers, and the area behind and around where the bride and groom will stand for the ceremony.
 All of these areas will be photographed over and over, so that’s where you want to put the majority of your budget.
 Then let the extras be the extras if they fit in.
 If they don’t, be creative with how to do centerpieces other than flowers if your budget won’t allow that.
-(Look on Pinterest!
-There are lots of ideas!)
 Photos, candles, etc. can go a long way in adding that personal touch to your wedding and they make beautiful centerpieces.
-I truly hope these general guidelines help!Edit